 If you still feel a little bit out at sea or want to discuss your situation one on one, there’s help to be had.

-Foothold is our free information and financial legal advice line for members (current and past) and their dependents.
-We help in practical ways, like giving you a free place on a career coaching programme to help you return to work.
+Foothold is a free information and financial legal advice line for engineers and their dependents.
+They help in practical ways, like giving you a free place on a career coaching programme to help you return to work.

 There’s lots of support outside of the IET too.